johan1252/assessment/CONTRIBUTING.md

 If you only want to get code coverage for authHandler, the following could be used:
 `npm run coverage -- authHandler.test.ts `

+## Automated builds

+[Github Actions](https://github.com/features/actions) is used in this project to perform automated verification of each push and PR actions.
+The workflows configuration files used can be found in [.github/workflows](.github/workflows).
+The existing workflow will build (using tsc), lint (using eslint), format (using prettier), and test (using jest) your code on each push to github.
+In the future this can also be expanded to deploying directly to AWS upon successful merge to `main` (assuming proper branch protection mechanisms like required code reviews, and required status checks are in place).

+To see Github actions results see the [actions tab](https://github.com/johan1252/assessment/actions) in Github.

 ## Deployment

+This project used the serverless framework for deploying it's application code and infrastructure.
+To deploy (fresh deploy or upgrade) simply run the following command:

 ```
 npx sls deploy --stage <stageName>
 ```

+Note - Ensure your AWS credentials are pointing to the desired account.